Q: What is a learning consultation? What happens during a consultation?

 Q: I am a student that is struggling with writing here at Princeton.
 Can the individualized consultations that McGraw offers be geared towards improving my writing in general?

-A: At McGraw we view writing as a holistic process that involves more than the act of writing or the writing product itself.
+A: At the McGraw Center we view writing as a holistic process that involves more than the act of writing or the writing product itself.
 In other words, how you read and engage the text(s) your writing on; how you understand the purpose or overall context of how that text or writing is situated within the objectives of the course is equally important to the writing process as the writing itself.
 At McGraw we focus our consultations on the how.
 We can work with you individually to assess the design and objectives of the course and discuss how those themes and features of the course impact writing within that specific discipline the course is located, along with the particular conventions of writing in that discipline.

 The Writing Center is an excellent resource for the brainstorming, drafting and revising stages of the writing process and your writing product.
 They can supplement that support with working with you to understand the how and purpose of academic writing, which often can make the writing process less daunting.
 They can also help with how to manage the project in lieu of the many demands Princeton places on your time and/or discuss how to improve any motivational dynamics you feel are impeding your progress and confidence as a writer, such as procrastination.